The Working Man: Plot

 Successful shoe manufacturer John Reeves is annoyed with his staff, particularly his conceited nephew and company general manager Benjamin Burnett (who considers himself the driving force behind the firm), because they are losing ground to their longtime chief rival, headed by former best friend Tom Hartland.
 The two men had had a falling out after falling in love with the same woman; she married Hartland, and Reeves remained a bachelor.
 Nevertheless, Reeves is saddened to learn of Hartland's death.

 When Benjamin begins to muse that his uncle has started down the road to senility, Reeves decides to teach him a lesson.
 He heads off on a fishing vacation in Maine, leaving his nephew to deal with the business situation by himself.

 By chance, a large yacht moors near his fishing boat.
-Jenny and Tommy Hartland, the party-loving offspring and heirs of Tom Hartland, swim over to see if anyone can supply them with liquor, Reeves is a little disgusted with their idle ways.
+When Jenny and Tommy Hartland, the party-loving offspring and heirs of Tom Hartland, swim over to see if anyone can supply them with liquor, Reeves is a little disgusted with their idle ways.
 Hiding his identity and calling himself John Walton, he befriends them in order to do a little spying on their company.
 However, as he gets to know them better, he begins to like them.
-They take him along with them back to New York, as they are responsible for his minor injury.
+They take him along with them back to New York, as they are responsible for a minor injury he suffers.

 "Walton" gets them to take him on a tour of their plant, which he discovers is being deliberately mismanaged by Fred Pettison.
 He figures out that Pettison is driving it into bankruptcy so he can buy it cheaply later.
-Reeves persuades Tommy to have him appointed a trustee of the Hartland estate.
+Using a gambit, Reeves persuades Tommy to have him appointed a trustee of the Hartland estate.
 Tommy and Jenny expect him to do away with the restraints imposed upon them.
 When two other trustees express their concern about the fisherman's qualifications, Reeves reveals his identity and the fact that he has grown fond of the young people who, if things had turned out differently, could have been his own children.